 A wealth of excellent documentation has been produced on the lease accounting standards.
 The boards (FASB and IASB) have each published impact analysis studies and detailed accounting examples in addition to the actual lease accounting standards documentation itself.
 Each of the Big Four (PWC, EY, Deloitte and KPMG) have also published excellent perspectives and discussion documents as well as guides to interpret the standards.

 The deadline for applying the new standards is the end of 2019.
 However, actual deadlines will vary depending upon your fiscal year.
 For companies whose fiscal years end on December 31 the deadline will be in 2019.
 For companies whose fiscal years end March 30, June 30 or September 30 the respective dates in 2020.

 The SEC will require historical reporting during the transition to the new standards.
 Two prior years for balance sheets.
 And three prior years for income statements.
-That means some companies will need to start tracking leases under the new rules as early as January 1, 2017.
+That means the retrospective period has already started for most companies.